stackpress/lib/docs/Exception.md

 An Exception instance (returns original if already an Exception).

-## Properties
+## 2. Properties

 The following properties are available when instantiating an Exception.
+These properties provide access to error details, HTTP status codes, and position information for debugging purposes.

 | Property | Type | Description |
 |----------|------|-------------|